Merck Manual

 • Maternal hemodynamic instability

 Delivery is cesarean for placenta previa.
-Vaginal delivery may be possible for women with a low-lying placenta if the placental edge is within 1.5 to 2.0 cm of the cervical os and the clinician is comfortable with this method.
+Vaginal delivery may be possible for women with a low-lying placenta if the placental edge is within 1.5 to 2.0 cm of the cervical os and if, after a shared decision-making process, the clinician and patient are comfortable attempting vaginal delivery.

 Treatment references